 The Black River Gorges National Park is home to an amazing collection of endemic plants and animals.
 Endemic birds of the Island that can be found there are Mauritian flying fox and others endemic birds like Mauritius kestrel, Mauritius cuckoo-shrike, Mauritius bulbul, pink pigeon, Mauritius parakeet.

-This park is home to an amazing collection of native plants and animals.
-September to January is the flowering season, the best time to visit the park.
+September to January is the flowering season, the best time to visit the Nature Park.

 Stroll through the lush greenery or for a real hike to discover the fauna and flora of this part of the island, a really worthwhile expedition.
 You will find a fascinating waterfall, spectacular river, beautiful picnic areas, a Grand Canyon and pristine mountain ranges.
 The scenic view is amazing, that will be remembered!